day8/re-frame/docs/Flows.md

 This tutorial introduces a feature called `Flows`, a trailing part of step 3 - call it step 3.b.
 `re-frame's` tagline is "derived values, flowing" and, well, `Flows` helps data to flow.

-## Flows

 A `flow` calculates a derived value "automatically".

 When one part of the application state changes, another part is recalculated automatically.
-More concretely, when the values at one or more paths within `app-db` change, then the value at another path is recalculated automatically.
+More concretely, when one or more paths within `app-db` change value, then the value at another path is recalculated automatically.

 re-frame `flows` are registered using the API function `reg-flow`.
 You call it with a single `flow specification` argument, a map that defines:
   - the input paths to be monitored for change
-  - the function to call to calculate the new derived value
+  - a function to call to calculate the new derived value
-  - and the path where the returned derived value should be placed
+  - a path where the derived value should be placed

 ## Flow Specification